jbcodeforce/life-insurance-demo/docs/design.md

 ![](./images/stream-processing.png)

-The streaming algorithm is quite simple
+The streaming algorithm is quite simple:

 1. get continuous update of the category reference data: this should be rare, but the process will get any new updated to those data.
 This will be a Table in memory and persisted in Kafka to keep only the last update per record key.
 The table below illustrates the mockup data used: